Sean PADI Divemaster Aussie Divers Phuket

 Research – The Store

 The same goes for the type of work they require you to do.
-In Australia, being able to skipper or a mechanic for a scuba diving boat is a distinct advantage, in Thailand, it is illegal for a non-Thai to skipper a commercial boat, or even work mechanically on one.
-Anything more than a single line in the CV is not required to this specific area.
+In Australia, being a skipper, deckhand or marine mechanic for a scuba diving boat is a distinct advantage, in Thailand, it is illegal for a non-Thai to skipper a commercial boat, or even work mechanically on one.
+Anything more than a single line in the CV is not required for this specific area.

 Personalize your CV to suit the destination and dive centre you are applying to.
 One CV is not going to suit all applications.